GSA/fpki-guides/pages/PIV FAQs.md

 The Physical Access Control System (PACS) should use the Federal Agency Smart Credential Number (FASC-N) values for the Federal PIV card to identify the cardholder.
 <br /><br /><br />

-### 3.37 How does a Federal PACS interpret an NFI PIV-I Card that does not have a FASC-N?
+### 3.37 How Does A Federal PACS Interpret An NFI PIV-I Card That Does Not Have A FASC-N?

 Non-Federal Issuer (NFI) cards have a Federal Agency Smart Credential Number (FASC-N) that contains 14 nines (9).
 However, the FASC-N is not a unique identifier for NFIs.
 The Global Unique Identifier (GUID) is the unique identifier for NFI Cards.
 When a Federal Physical Access Control System (PACS) is reading the CardHolder Unique IDentifier (CHUID) it will have both the FASC-N and the GUID available to it.
 When the FASC-N contains 14 nines (9), and if technically feasible, the Federal PACS should look for and use the GUID value to identify the cardholder.
 <br /><br /><br />